cuongtm2012/TaxLookupPro/replit.md

 ## Overview

 This is a Chrome browser extension that allows users to look up Vietnamese company information using tax IDs through the VietQR API.
 The extension provides a simple popup interface where users can enter multiple tax codes separated by semicolons and retrieve company details.
-It features local storage for user convenience, loading animations, and error handling for a smooth user experience.
+It features local storage for user convenience, loading animations, error handling, and a "Copy to Excel" function that exports results in tab-separated format for easy pasting into spreadsheet applications.

 ## User Preferences